 You will want to do some supervising during your time here.
 You are required to get appropriate training.
-The dates for courses this year are Thursday 8th October, Thursday 15th October, Friday 23rd October 2015.
+The dates for courses this year are Thursday 6th October, Thursday 13th October, Friday 21rd October 2016.
 The first of these is particularly aimed at those who were undergrads in Cambridge and the second is aimed at those coming from outside, with the third acting as over-spill catch.
+There will also be another such course at the beginning of Lent.
 If you cannot make the session aimed at you, it is no problem to go to another one, but it will be more helpful if you try to go to the appropriate one.
+Even if you do not plan to supervise in your first term or your first year, we strongly encourage you to go to this training course.
+It is part of your education, and once you have done it, you will be much more flexible to pick up supervisions as and when you are ready and an opportunity arises.
+If you know you will not be supervising in Michaelmas of your first year, we encourage you to attend the Lent course.

 In addition to supervising, we encourage you to serve in a very informal capacity as mentors for the Part III students.
 The principle activities are serving on the Part III Drop-ins and as group leaders for the Part III seminar series.
 To get some experience in lecturing, you can give one of the Part III Catch-up workshops.
 The briefing prior to these activities and the post-mortem following are an essential part of your training.
 Giving examples classes for a Part III course is another good way of gaining experience in another style of teaching.
 Another different style again can be experienced by being part of the STIMULUS project, helping out in schools.
 You can find out more here: stimulus.maths.org.
 The training sessions are held in CMS.
-Registration deadline in 2015 is the 9th of October.
+The registration deadline in 2016 is the 7th of October.